-Powder and solvent for solution for injection.
+Human protein C, powder and solvent for solution for injection.

-White or cream coloured powder or friable solid.
+Lyophilised white or cream coloured powder or friable solid.
 After reconstitution the solution has a pH of between 6.7 and 7.3 and an osmolality of not lower than 240 mosmol/kg.

 CEPROTIN is indicated in purpura fulminans and coumarin-induced skin necrosis in patients with severe congenital protein C deficiency.
-Furthermore CEPROTIN is indicated for short-term prophylaxis in patients with severe congenital protein C deficiency if one or more of the following conditions are met:
+Furthermore, CEPROTIN is indicated for short-term prophylaxis in patients with severe congenital protein C deficiency if one or more of the following conditions are met:

 • surgery or invasive therapy is imminent